microsoft/coyote/docs/_learn/tools/coverage.md

 If the option `--coverage` or `--coverage code` is passed to `coyote`, the following files will be written to the [output directory](#output-file-locations) (for example, if `path` is `PingPong.exe`):

 * `PingPong.coverage`.
 This file contains the code coverage data that can be read by Visual Studio.
   To do so, load it as a file into VS, then select Mixed Debugging.
-* `PingPong.instr.exe` and `PingPong.instr.pdb`.
-These are the instrumented binaries for the assembly specified by the `path` argument.
+* The same Coyote output folder will contain all the instrumented binaries that were used to run the test.
-* The instrumented `.dll` and `.pdb` for each DLL in the dependency graph between the assembly specified by the `path` argument and `Microsoft.Coyote.dll`, as well as any additional assemblies specified by one of the `--instr` options.
+The original binaries are left unchanged.

 The instrumented binaries are retained because VS requires the matching instrumented binaries to be able to load the `.coverage` file.
-The source code may become out of sync, but the summary information displayed in VS will still be accurate.
-This allows evaluating the code-coverage impact of changes over time.
+If you want keep track of code-coverage improvements over time you can use the `coyote test --outdir` option to collect multiple coverage files in different locations.

 ## Coyote test examples

 First build the [coyote-samples](https://github.com/microsoft/coyote-samples) repo by running the following command:

 ```
 powershell -f build.ps1